danielswift10/simple_shell/README.md

-# Simple Shell project 0x16.c - Sodash -
+# ALX Simple Shell project

 This is a simple UNIX command interpreter based on bash and Sh.